stevenrobertson/strobe.cc/flash_drives/flash_drives.rst

     http://bugzilla.kernel.org/buglist.cgi?product=File+System&bug_status=NEW&bug_status=REOPENED&bug_status=ASSIGNED&component=ext4
 .. _competent users: http://www.phoronix.com/scan.php?page=news_item&px=Nzk0OA

 Perhaps as a consequence of this, I haven't seen the results of any filesystem stability benchmarks around the 'net.
-If such a benchmark showed anything less than perfect scores for any filesystems involved, it's quite likely that the maintainers of the filesystem would fix those bugs as soon as possible, so rather than going through the trouble of publishing a benchmark you might as well just submit an issue report.
+If such a benchmark showed anything less than perfect scores for any filesystems involved under normal conditions, it's quite likely that the maintainers of the filesystem would fix those bugs as soon as possible, so rather than going through the trouble of publishing a benchmark you might as well just submit an issue report.

+On the other hand, drives fail relatively often.
+Filesystems justifiably assume that

 There are a few tools designed to expose filesystem *consistency*\ [#]_ issues, like the simple but effective fsx_.
 The tool assaults a single file with random